SafeExamBrowser/seb-server/docs/exam_config.rst

 exam on the learning management system (LMS) and present it to the user.

 .. note::
-    For more information and detailed description of the SEB exam settings, see `SEB Configuration <https://www.safeexambrowser.org/windows/win_usermanual_en.html#configuration>`_.
+    For more information and detailed description of the SEB settings, see `SEB Configuration <https://www.safeexambrowser.org/windows/win_usermanual_en.html#configuration>`_.
     Currently not all settings are available and some has different uses.
 For details about differences see :ref:`setting-dif-label`

 An exam administrator is able to create, modify and maintain exam configurations while the SEB Server administrator and the institutional administrator